Outside (David Bowie album): Initial sessions

 Bowie primarily painted during the sessions.
 According to Eno, he "almost sat out on the first few days of that record. [...]
 We were creating musical situations and occasionally he would join in if it became interesting."
 In his diary entry dated 3 March 1994, Bowie wrote that he was happy with the current musical direction and had plans to remake the Buddha track "Dead Against It", although this never came to fruition.
-To compose the lyrics, Bowie ran words through an Apple Macintosh program, which mirrored the William S. Burroughs-inspired cut-up technique Bowie had previously used for albums such as Diamond Dogs (1974).
+To compose the lyrics, Bowie ran words through an Apple Macintosh program, which mirrored the William S. Burroughs-inspired cut-up technique he had previously used for albums such as Diamond Dogs (1974).
 He explained: "I used bits of poems and articles out of magazines and newspapers, and I retyped them out and put them into the computer ...it spews it all back out again, and I make of it what I will."
 Each musician received their own corner of the studio, which Trynka states contributed to the overall arrangement "as an art happening".
 Discussing the studio atmosphere, Garson told biographer David Buckley: "It was one of the most creative environments I have ever been in.
 We would just start playing.
 There was no key given, no tonal centre, no form, no nothing."
 The sessions were also filmed by a camera crew; Garson commented that "[the crew] knew it was special on some level."

 The backing tracks were completed in 10 days, while overdubs continued on and off until November 1994.
 Roughly 25 to 30 hours of material was recorded, which was initially edited down to two CDs worth of content: an "improvised opera" titled Leon.
 The material was mixed at Westside Studios in London.
 Eno initially wanted to release the work with black cover artwork and no name attached.
 Gabrels elaborated: "Let it leak that it was David Bowie but put it out as a completely separate entity, like Prince's The Black Album [1994].
 Use it as a work of art and lapse something that creates interest for the next project."
-According to biographer Chris O'Leary, the contents were bootlegged and resulted in Bowie's dismissal of the Leon concept.
+According to the biographer Chris O'Leary, the contents were bootlegged and resulted in Bowie's dismissal of the Leon concept.
 Gabrels commented on his website in 2003 that Leon "would have been a very serious musical statement, and maybe pissed off more people than Tin Machine".